“When the Great Tao prevails, the world is shared by all.

 - DON’T be an all-rounder; Do be willing to do anything when the team needs it

-- DON’T put the customer first; Do tightly grasp dynamic market changes
+- DON’T put the customer first; Do fully grasp dynamic market changes

 - DON’T make everything transparent; Do enable easy access to information required for work

-- DON’T seek consensus; Do collect different opinions before make decisions
+- DON’T seek consensus; Do collect different opinions before making decisions

 - DON’T be anti-bureaucratic; Do let the people doing the work design processes to solve problems